xrplevm/docs.xrplevm.org/docs/evm-sidechain/evm-sidechain-validator-security.md

 ## Tendermint KMS

 Tendermint KMS is a signature service with support for Hardware Security Modules (HSMs), such as YubiHSM 2 and Ledger Nano.
-It is intended to be run alongside XRP Ledger EVM Sidechain validators, ideally on separate physical hosts, providing defense-in-depth for online validator signing keys, double signing protection, and a central signing service that can be used when running multiple validators in several zones. <!-- SPELLING_IGNORE: kms, hsms, yubihsm, yubikey -->
+It is intended to be run alongside XRPL EVM Sidechain validators, ideally on separate physical hosts, providing defense-in-depth for online validator signing keys, double signing protection, and a central signing service that can be used when running multiple validators in several zones. <!-- SPELLING_IGNORE: kms, hsms, yubihsm, yubikey -->

 ## Hardware Security Modules (HSM)